Building 21st Century Skills Through

 • Retrieve data from websites and APIs

 No prerequisite courses are required.
-A beginner skill level understanding of programming might help but is not mandatory.
+A beginner skill level in programming might help but is not mandatory.

 Upon course completion, students will: